 In the San Francisco case, it was a human driver who initially struck the pedestrian, and the Cruise autonomous vehicle then dragged the victim for 20 feet.
 However, some officials are raising the issue that those on the California Public Utilities Commission who granted the company expanded permits, in spite of being aware of issues with the technology, also bear responsibility for the crash.
 They point to “a check and balance” that completely failed in this scenario.

 Liability in a crash caused by a driverless car is a complex and evolving legal issue that raises numerous questions about responsibility and accountability.
-Here are some of the parties that may be held financially responsible for collisions caused by driverless vehicles:
+Here are some parties that may bear financial responsibility for collisions involving driverless vehicles:

-Vehicle manufacturers: In many cases, the manufacturer of the driverless car may be held liable.
-If the crash is a result of a technical malfunction or a flaw in the autonomous vehicle’s hardware or software, the manufacturer could be deemed responsible.
-Manufacturers have a duty to ensure their products are safe and free from defects, and this includes autonomous vehicle technology.
+Vehicle manufacturers: In many instances, they may be liable for driverless cars.
+If the crash results from a technical malfunction or a flaw in the autonomous vehicle’s hardware or software, the manufacturer could be deemed responsible.
+Manufacturers have a duty to ensure their products are safe and free of defects, including autonomous vehicle technology.

-Software developers: Liability may also extend to the developers and programmers responsible for creating the autonomous driving software.
-If it is determined that the crash occurred due to a software bug or coding error, the developers could be held accountable for the damages.
+Software developers: Liability may also extend to developers and programmers responsible for creating the autonomous-driving software.
+If a software bug or coding error caused the crash, the developers could face accountability for the damages.

 Vehicle owner or operator: The person who owns or operates the driverless car may still bear some responsibility, especially if they failed to properly maintain the vehicle or ignored warnings or updates related to the autonomous driving system.
 For example, if a vehicle owner fails to install crucial software updates that would have prevented a crash, they may be considered partially liable.

-Third parties: Other drivers, pedestrians, or entities that interact with the driverless car may also play a role in a crash.
+Third parties: Other drivers, pedestrians, or entities that interact with the driverless car may also be involved in a crash.
 For example, if a human driver’s reckless behavior causes a collision with an autonomous vehicle, the human driver might be at fault.

 Governmental entities: Liability rules can vary significantly from one jurisdiction to another.
 Governments not only establish the legal framework for autonomous vehicles but also grant permits to test new technology.
 These bodies have a significant role to play in determining who gets these permits to test new technology on public roadways.